What Is It?

 Doctors generally have a very difficult time delivering enough radiation to kill the tumor without damaging nearby organs.
 Lower doses of radiation can shrink the tumor, but it's unclear whether this helps people live longer than if they were not treated.

-Having radiation after surgery has not been shown to prolong survival.
-But because surgery is very unlikely to remove the entire tumor, radiation is often done in the hopes of killing any tumor cells left behind.
+Radiation after surgery may not prolong survival.
+But because surgery is very unlikely to remove the entire tumor, radiation might still be considered to kill additional cancer cells.
 Radiation therapy can also be used to relieve symptoms of mesothelioma, including chest pain.

 Chemotherapy is the use of medication to treat cancer.
 Most chemotherapy drugs are injected into a vein.
 However, some doctors have started putting chemotherapy drugs directly into the abdomen or chest cavity.
 This strategy allows them to use higher doses of drugs and, in some cases, more effectively treat the cancer.